Description

 Operations

-This node supports multiple operations against Azure Cosmos DB containers:
+This node supports comprehensive operations for Azure Cosmos DB databases and containers:

 Execute full SQL queries with complete freedom: